-(see, e.g., [6, Chapter 4, Section 8.4], [7]).
-Such model is also applied for a simplified description of motion of controllable wheeled "bogies" [8] and autonomous underwater vehicles [9].
+This model is often referred to as the "simplified unicycle".
+It is used when considering aircraft motions in the horizontal plane with the constant speed and small bank angles (see, e.g., [6, Chapter 4, Section 8.4], [7]).
+Such model is also applied to a simplified description of motion of the controllable wheeled "bogies" [8] and autonomous underwater vehicles [9].
 The list of meaningful problems in the plane, the mathematical description of which (after some transformations) is reduced to the Dubins model, is available in book [10].

 The literature devoted to solving specific control problems using the Dubins car is huge.
-The most popular are various variants of the time-optimal problem [11-16] that includes problems with phase constraints.
-The time-optimal problems with the requirement of passing through the given points are considered in works [17-20].
+The most popular are various variants of the time-optimal problem [11, 12, 13, 14, 15, 16] that includes problems with the phase constraints.
+The time-optimal problems with the requirement of passing through the given points are considered in works [17, 18, 19, 20].
 Synthesis of the time-optimal control for the Dubins car under the standard three-dimensional termination condition is presented in paper [7].
 The problems of possibility of elongation curves solving the time-optimal problem with the three-dimensional termination condition for a certain period of time are considered in [21].
-In some works (e.g., [22-25]), solutions of pursuit problems close to game problems are investigated where the pursuer has the dynamics of the Dubins car.
-Some papers study connection between the standard timeoptimal problem of object transferring to a given set in the space of geometric coordinates with the solution of the "homicidal chauffeur" differential game [26-28].
+In some works (e.g., [22, 23, 24]), solutions of the pursuit problems close to game problems are investigated where the pursuer has the dynamics of the Dubins car.
+Some papers study connection between the standard time-optimal problem of object transferring to a given set in the space of geometric coordinates with the solution of the "homicidal chauffeur" differential game [25, 26, 27].

-The work [29] also deserves attention, in which the Dubins car found an unexpected use for soft manipulators.
+Work [28] also deserves attention, in which the Dubins car found an unexpected use for soft manipulators.

-The constraint on the control does not necessarily have the form $u \in [-1, 1]$ .
+The constraint on the control does not necessarily have the form $u \in [-1,1]$ .
 A more general variant can be written as $u \in [u_1, u_2]$ .
-For the case of $u_1 < 0$ , $u_2 > 0$ , synthesis of the time-optimal control is built in work [30].
-Other models of motion are also studied; their description clearly comes from the Dubins car, but is more complex [10, Chapter 13], [31-34].
-At the same time, the structure of the optimal controls often inherits the optimal structure of the similar problem with the dynamics of the Dubins car (see, e.g., work [35]).
+For the case of $u_1 < 0$ , $u_2 > 0$ , synthesis of the time-optimal control is built in work [29].
+Other models of motion are also studied; their description clearly comes from the Dubins car but is more complex [10, Chapter 13], [30, 31, 32, 33].
+At the same time, the structure of the optimal controls often inherits the optimal structure of the similar problem with the dynamics of the Dubins car (see, e.g., work [34]).